2013 Chevrolet Tahoe Review

 The Chevrolet Tahoe is the 2013 Best Large SUV for the Money because it has the best combination of ownership costs and positive reviews in its class.

-Reviewers think the Tahoe’s interior is well-appointed and well-designed with fit and finish that are on par for the segment.
+Auto writers think the 2013 Tahoe’s interior is well-appointed and well-designed with fit and finish that are on par for the segment.
 They also feel that controls are intuitive and easy to use, even with the optional touch-screen navigation system.
-The Tahoe can seat up to nine, but critics say that the third row is uncomfortable, though this is a common complaint with large SUVs.
+The Chevrolet Tahoe can seat up to nine, but critics say that the third row is uncomfortable, though this is a common complaint with large SUVs.
 The Tahoe comes with standard Bluetooth, satellite radio and a USB port.
 Available features include a nine-speaker Bose audio system, heated and cooled leather front seats and a rearview camera.
 Total cargo space is good for the class, but test drivers dislike the cumbersome task of removing the third-row seats to access the full cargo space.

 - "Properly equipped, the brawny body-on-frame vehicle, based on a truck-type construction, can seat up to nine passengers, tow 8,500 pounds and manage well off-road.
 That keeps the Tahoe at the head of its class, which includes the Ford Expedition, Toyota Sequoia and Nissan Armada." -- Kelley Blue Book